utec/easy-webhook-plugin/README.md

   - Build the .hpi file from source code

 - After that , go to Jenkins > Manage Jenkins > Configure System > Configure Easy WebHook Plugin
 - Add the key and save.
+This key will be used as identificator and must be added to the webhook url published by Jenkins.

 Thats all.
 You have a new public endpoint in your jenkins, ready to set as webhook in your git platform provider.

-# Test
+# Usage & Test

 After a success installation of this plugin, you can test it with the following steps:

 - Create a jenkins job called **my_awessome_jenkins_job** (for instance).
-- Add some parameters (from How it works? section) to this job.
+- Add some parameters to this job with exact the same name of parameters listed in **How it works?** section.
 For instance: repositoryName and branchName.
+- Also if you need an extra parameter, you can add it but if you want put a value, you must to include in the webhook url as uri or get parameter.
+For instance, a new param could be **notificationUsers**

 ## Using curl